Aayusha2055/sheenycare/_posts/2020-09-23-what-is-niacinamide.md

 **Niacinamide is safe for all skin types.**

 # How long does it take to work?
-Research shows that Niacinamide starts working within
+Research shows that Niacinamide starts working within:
 * **4 weeks** of application in the skin to treat hyperpigmentation, redness and hydrate the skin whereas,
 * **8 to 12 weeks** to treat acne, fine lines and wrinkles and
 * It takes upto **2 to 6 weeks** to reduce oiliness from the skin.